flutter/website/faq.md

 ## What operating systems can I use to build a Flutter app?

-Flutter supports development on Linux and Mac.
-Windows support is planned.
+Flutter supports development on Linux, Mac, and Windows.

 ## What kinds of apps can I build with Flutter?